bd/twidor/README.md

 On windows, download and run the Twidor-setup.exe installer.

+On Debian stretch, download the twidor-x.x.deb.
+To install and run it one may use:

+    dpkg -i twidor-x.x.deb
+    twidor

-On Linux and others, download Twidor.jar from the above link, install Java, and invoke the application using javaw.
+On other Linux, OSX, and unix variants, download Twidor.jar from the above link, install Java, and invoke the application using javaw.
 For example, on Debian or Ubuntu, one may use: